© 2020 Suze Orman Media Inc. | All rights reserved.

 Without a health care proxy in place, you are potentially creating a difficult situation for your family if there are disagreements on care.
 What a horrible time for them to be arguing.
 By having a health care proxy, you are telling your family: “This is the person who I have chosen to make the decisions.”
 That also will help your medical team.
 Being able to get quick clear guidance from the health care proxy, rather than having to navigate family discord, can speed up your treatment.

-A durable power of attorney for health care with an advance directive is one of the four legal documents that I believe everyone must have and is included in the Will & Trust Kit.
+A durable power of attorney for health care with an advance directive is one of the four legal documents that I believe everyone must have and is included in the Must Have Documents Online Program.

 A financial power of attorney is important because certain assets, such as your 401(k), IRAs and pensions don’t belong in your trust.
 And for other types of assets, such as bank accounts and regular brokerage accounts, sometimes the institution gets cranky about accepting trust documents.